India’s manufacturers cash in as brands seek refuge from US-China tensions

 The Modi government’s manufacturing scheme, known as Production Linked Incentive (PLI), offers cash incentives to firms in a range of industries, including pharmaceuticals, textiles and electronics.

 Under the scheme, qualifying companies receive cash incentives if they are able to boost their sales above the base year, every year, over a period of five years.
-In mobile phone sector, the incentives range from 4 percent to 6 percent of sales and are open to five domestic and five foreign companies subject to meeting the target.
+In the mobile phone sector, the incentives range from 4 percent to 6 percent of sales and are open to five domestic and five foreign companies subject to meeting the target.

 Foreign firms can only avail of the incentives for manufacturing products with a minimum factory price of $200.